The J-1 visa program can be a vital tool in your global cultural exchange strategy

 As a host organization, you can expand your international networks and gain valuable insights from diverse perspectives, while exchange visitors gain hands-on experience in their respective fields and contribute their expertise.

-The J-1 visa serves as a gateway for exchange visitors to engage in internships, training programs, research projects, or residency programs within the United States.
+The J-1 visa provides an opportunity for exchange visitors to engage in internships, training programs, research projects, or residency programs within the United States.
 The duration of these programs varies, ranging from three weeks to five years, depending on the eligibility of the exchange visitor under the specific J-1 visa category.